 A reticulocyte count test measures the number of new red blood cells in your body.
 It’s sometimes called a reticulocyte index – or “retic count” for short.
 Doctors use it to help figure out whether you have certain types of illnesses that affect your blood, such as hemolytic anemia, a condition where red blood cells are destroyed faster than they can be made.

 Your blood includes many kinds of cells, but red blood cells are the most common.
 They carry oxygen from your lungs to the rest of your body.
-The proteins and iron in them are what give the cells -- and your blood -- their red color.
+The iron-rich protein called hemoglobin that carries oxygen in the red blood cells is what makes our blood red.

 Because red blood cells only live about 4 months, your body constantly makes new ones, which are known as reticulocytes.
-They’re made by bone marrow, a spongy tissue inside many of your bones.
+They are bigger than mature red blood cells and are made by bone marrow, a spongy tissue inside many of your bones.

 When doctors want to know whether your bone marrow is making the right amount of red blood cells, they take a sample of blood and calculate the number of reticulocytes in it.
 If you’re like most people, reticulocytes make up about 0.5% to 1.5% of your red blood cells.

 What Happens in a Reticulocyte Count Test?